nstanford5/nftAuction/nft-auction-api.md

 md5: ae17b7d75b615cbac282ca0d776c6735
 range: 24-29
 ```
-- Line 24 starts a local step for Creator
+- Line 24 starts a local step for Creator.
-- Line 25 declassifies the parameters returned from the `getSale()` function
+- Line 25 declassifies the parameters returned from the `getSale()` function.
-- Line 27 publishes this information to the blockchain
+- Line 27 publishes this information to the blockchain.
-- Line 28 sets a constant in consensus to denote the amount of NFTs
+- Line 28 sets a constant in consensus to denote the amount of NFTs.
-- Line 29 calls `{!rsh} commit`() to move to the next Step of the program
+- Line 29 calls `{!rsh} commit`() to move to the next Step of the program.

 ```
 load: /examples/nft-auction-api/index.rsh
 md5: ae17b7d75b615cbac282ca0d776c6735
 range: 30-32
 ```
 - Line 30 prompts the users account to sign the transaction to pay their NFT into the contract account.
 - Line 31 notifies the frontend that the contract has been deployed and is ready to start receiving API calls.
 - Line 32 is a static assertion that, at this point in the program, the contract account must hold the one NFT.
 If not, return the message at compile time.